bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 use for all nodes (using groups and variable precedence, repositories can be tuned for each group of nodes, or even each node).

 Right now, only *os* and *bluebanquise* are set.
-This means two repositories will be added to nodes, and they will bind to repository_ip in ice1-1.yml .
+This means two or three (depending of the operating system) repositories will be added to nodes, and they will bind to repository_ip in ice1-1.yml .

 NFS
 ^^^